aaronparker/aaronparker.github.io/_posts/2017-03-15-netscaler-azure-ad-conditional-access.md

   - NetScaler
   - SAML
 ---
-Every so often a few of your favourite technologies intersect to create&nbsp;something magical and your passion for IT is renewed.
-That happened for me this week when configured Citrix NetScaler to authenticate to [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis) via [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) and enforce access to XenApp via [Azure Multi-factor Authentication](https://docs.microsoft.com/en-us/azure/multi-factor-authentication/multi-factor-authentication) and&nbsp;[Azure AD Conditional Access](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-conditional-access) policies.
+Every so often a few of your favourite technologies intersect to create something magical and your passion for IT is renewed.
+That happened for me this week when configured Citrix NetScaler to authenticate to [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis) via [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) and enforce access to XenApp via [Azure Multi-factor Authentication](https://docs.microsoft.com/en-us/azure/multi-factor-authentication/multi-factor-authentication) and [Azure AD Conditional Access](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-conditional-access) policies.
 The possibilities for securing remote access and the improved user experience that this configuration provides is so damn cool, everyone should know about it.

-Having said that, I'm pretty sure I'm late to the party&nbsp;-&nbsp;[Anton van Pelt](https://twitter.com/AntonvanPelt)&nbsp;has&nbsp;[covered most of the required configuration steps](https://www.antonvanpelt.com/use-azure-ad-idp-citrix-federated-authentication-service/) already; however, &nbsp;it's based on the Azure Classic portal.
+Having said that, I'm pretty sure I'm late to the party - [Anton van Pelt](https://twitter.com/AntonvanPelt) has [covered most of the required configuration steps](https://www.antonvanpelt.com/use-azure-ad-idp-citrix-federated-authentication-service/) already; however,  it's based on the Azure Classic portal.
 Here's I'll cover some of the configuration via the Azure Resource Manager portal.

 # Modern Authentication for NetScaler

 The use of cloud services is gaining traction rapidly - I'd be hard pressed to meet a customer that is not using a SaaS application.
-Organisations migrating to Microsoft's cloud offerings, such as&nbsp;Office 365, have access to Azure AD and can therefore enable&nbsp;Single Sign-on to across all SaaS&nbsp;apps.&nbsp;This can leave remote access to hosted applications through NetScaler stand out with a different authentication experience.&nbsp;Additionally traditional NetScaler Gateway configurations will have seperate access and authorisation policies from those SaaS apps.
+Organisations migrating to Microsoft's cloud offerings, such as Office 365, have access to Azure AD and can therefore enable Single Sign-on to across all SaaS apps.
+This can leave remote access to hosted applications through NetScaler stand out with a different authentication experience.
+Additionally traditional NetScaler Gateway configurations will have seperate access and authorisation policies from those SaaS apps.

 So, here's your traditional remote access front-end (with some nice branding, if you ask me).

 <figure id="attachment_5388" aria-describedby="caption-attachment-5388" style="width: 1024px" class="wp-caption alignnone">[<img class="size-large wp-image-5388" src="http://stealthpuppy.com/wp-content/uploads/2017/03/StoreFrontLogin-1024x587.png" alt="Citrix StoreFront login page" width="1024" height="587" srcset="https://stealthpuppy.com/wp-content/uploads/2017/03/StoreFrontLogin-1024x587.png 1024w, https://stealthpuppy.com/wp-content/uploads/2017/03/StoreFrontLogin-150x86.png 150w, https://stealthpuppy.com/wp-content/uploads/2017/03/StoreFrontLogin-300x172.png 300w, https://stealthpuppy.com/wp-content/uploads/2017/03/StoreFrontLogin-768x441.png 768w, https://stealthpuppy.com/wp-content/uploads/2017/03/StoreFrontLogin.png 1440w" sizes="(max-width: 1024px) 100vw, 1024px" />](http://stealthpuppy.com/wp-content/uploads/2017/03/StoreFrontLogin.png)<figcaption id="caption-attachment-5388" class="wp-caption-text">Citrix StoreFront login page*</figure>

-However, instead of authenticating directly to on-premises Active Directory and a 3rd party MFA solution&nbsp;([remember these?](https://www.google.com.au/search?q=rsa+token&espv=2&source=lnms&tbm=isch&sa=X&ved=0ahUKEwigqZn8msnSAhXlI8AKHbhYDCoQ_AUIBigB&biw=1920&bih=1006&dpr=1)) you can provide users with a consistent authentication experience, apply a single set of access policies against your hosted and SaaS apps and gain insights into user identity protection.
+However, instead of authenticating directly to on-premises Active Directory and a 3rd party MFA solution ([remember these?](https://www.google.com.au/search?q=rsa+token&espv=2&source=lnms&tbm=isch&sa=X&ved=0ahUKEwigqZn8msnSAhXlI8AKHbhYDCoQ_AUIBigB&biw=1920&bih=1006&dpr=1)) you can provide users with a consistent authentication experience, apply a single set of access policies against your hosted and SaaS apps and gain insights into user identity protection.

 Identity is the new control plane, where you can offload the entire authentication process away from NetScaler to Azure AD.